Fletcher Artist Management is Freddie Ballentine's General Management. For inquiries in Europe, please also contact IMG Artists.

 Hailing from Norfolk, Virginia, Grammy Award-winning tenor Freddie Ballentine was the 2021 recipient of the Kennedy Center’s Marian Anderson Award, and is an alumnus of both the Cafritz Young Artists of Washington National Opera and the Los Angeles Opera’s Domingo-Colburn-Stein Young Artist Program.

-Freddie begins the 2023-2024 season in a return to Seattle Opera, singing Loge in his first German-language performances of Das Rheingold.
-He then creates the role of Trainer in the highly-anticipated world premiere of Jeanine Tesori’s Grounded at Washington National Opera.
-Two notable engagements at The Metropolitan Opera follow: Remendado in Carrie Cracknell’s new production of Bizet’s Carmen, and Tybalt in Gounod’s Roméo et Juliette, conducted by Music Director Yannick Nézet-Séguin.
+Freddie began the 2023-2024 season in a return to Seattle Opera, singing Loge in his first German-language performances of Das Rheingold.
+He then created the role of Trainer in the highly-anticipated world premiere of Jeanine Tesori’s Grounded at Washington National Opera.
+Two notable engagements at The Metropolitan Opera followed: Remendado in Carrie Cracknell’s new production of Bizet’s Carmen, and Tybalt in Gounod’s Roméo et Juliette, conducted by Music Director Yannick Nézet-Séguin.
+Elsewhere during the season, he joined the Rotterdam Philharmonic for a theatrical concert, “Different from Others” with conductor Manoj Kamps.

 In concert, Mr. Ballentine has appeared with the Los Angeles Philharmonic for Beethoven’s Choral Fantasy and Arvo Pärt’s Miserere, the New Jersey Symphony for Handel’s Messiah, as a featured soloist with the New York Choral Society for their Christmas Concert, with the Bard Music Festival, for selections from Kálmán’s Die Herzogin von Chicago, and with Naples Philharmonic and the Colburn School for Beethoven’s Ninth Symphony.